-Automated Trailer Mounted Speed Limit Signs shall only be used when a work zone speed limit is in place and shall be required when the work zone speed limit is active.
+Automated Trailer Mounted Speed Limit Signs shall only be used when a work zone speed limit is in place.
 The Contractor shall manage the utilization and operation of the Automated Trailer Mounted Speed Limit Signs and if at least one is not used when work zone speed limits are in place then it will be considered a Traffic Control Plan violation and result in a reduction of payment as outlined in Section 652.